Mastermind0100/Optical-Character-Recognizer/README.md

-# basic_ocr
+# Optical Character Recognition
-A code that reads an image and predicts what's written in it
+This is a code that reads an image and predicts what's written in it.